 Peer-relative scores, weakest to strongest

-PUMA SE designs, manufactures, and sells athletic and casual footwear, apparel, and accessories worldwide.
-The company operates across wholesale and direct-to-consumer channels, with a global presence.
+PUMA SE designs and sells athletic apparel, footwear, and accessories worldwide.
+The company operates in the global sportswear market with a focus on performance and lifestyle products.

 Break down PUM.DE's position across all dimensions with the full interactive tool.